Anton Tanghe

-Anton Tanghe (born 28 January 1999) is a Belgian professional footballer who plays for Oostende as a centre-back.
+Anton Tanghe (born 28 January 1999) is a Belgian professional footballer who plays for Zulte Waregem as a centre-back.

 Club career

 Tanghe is a youth product of Club Brugge, and signed with Oostende in the summer of 2019.
 He made his professional debut for Oostende in a 2–1 Belgian First Division A loss to Standard Liège on 24 January 2020.